ChoBioLab/corescpy/README.md

 ### Crispr Object Properties

-The `crispr.crispr_object.Crispr()` class object is an end user's main way of interacting with the package as a whole.
+The `corescpy.crispr_object.Crispr()` class object is an end user's main way of interacting with the package as a whole.
 (See above for an overview of the workflow.)
-See the notebooks in [/examples](https://github.com/ChoBioLab/crispr/tree/a8564fb02d7ef2983432c6ca6035d2b77458dbbe/examples) for additional help.
+See the notebooks in [/examples](https://github.com/ChoBioLab/corescpy/tree/a8564fb02d7ef2983432c6ca6035d2b77458dbbe/examples) for additional help.

 #### Major Attributes Descriptions